Three Sisters Falls – A Springtime Reunion Waterfall Hike

 • First, the popularity and accessibility of the Three Sisters Falls hike attract many hikers who are not familiar with Leave No Trace principles.

-• Second, the trail is not maintained, and there are no trash cans available anywhere along the hike, from the trailhead to the valley.
+• Second, the trail wasn’t maintained and trash cans weren’t available anywhere along the hike, from the trailhead to the valley.
 As a result, some visitors are quick to discard their trash along the trail.

 It’s Just as Beautiful as I’ve Heard

-One of many clear pools of water below Three Sisters Falls
+One of many crystal clear pools of water below Three Sisters Falls.

-As we made our way up the creek, we stopped to take photos of the many smaller falls we found along the way.
-We made our way towards the Three Sisters until we reached the base of the first fall, which was flowing nicely and had cool, refreshing water.
+As we made our way up the creek, we stopped to take photos of the many smaller waterfalls we found along the way.
+We made our way towards the Three Sisters waterfalls until we reached the base of the first waterfall, which was flowing nicely and had cool, refreshing water.

 I wasn’t brave enough to test the waters myself.
-The thought of runoff, and who knows what all else that may be contaminating the water further upstream, kept me from doing so.
-Had there been a heavier flow and if the day were a little warmer, I think I may have had a difficult time resisting.
+The thought of runoff, and who knows what else might contaminate the water further upstream, kept me from jumping in.
+Had there been a heavier flow and if the day had been a little warmer, I think it may have been more difficult to resist the temptation.
 But as it was, I was just fine sitting it out and watching others enjoy the cool waters of Three Sisters Falls.

 Conclusion

-In the end, Three Sisters Falls is just as beautiful as I had hoped and imagined it might be with the water flowing.
-The water levels were relatively low, but there was still plenty of water flowing to keep it fresh and clear.
+Three Sisters Falls is just as beautiful as I had hoped and imagined it might be with the water flowing.
+The water levels were relatively low, but plenty was flowing to keep it fresh and clear.
 Trash on this hike, unfortunately, continues to be a significant issue.
 Please do your part to keep the trail clean and the hike enjoyable for everyone by packing out your trash.

 Here are some quick tips to keep in mind for your visit to Three Sisters Falls: